jchburmester/pomodoro/README.md

 !!!
 UTILS NEEDED !!!:
 - Util function that creates subfolders per training run "n" in main
 - . that logs all paramters configs from main into a separate yaml file in the subfolder run folder (to_yaml(args, path))
-- (. that converts the information of the run-config into a PDF via pdf packages, or imshow (heatmap) plot of the config)
+- (. that converts the information of the run-config into a PDF via the "borb" package, or imshow (heatmap) plot of the config)
 - . that logs all paramters configs + OTHERS (see main.py end) to a csv file in root directory that updates after every run (to_csv(args))
 - . that after n runs completes, finds the best configuration via this csv
 - . that creates a model with these parameters after all n runs